Table of Contents

 1.4.1 Partner with companies to run exclusive promotions

-If your email list becomes large enough, you can even get companies to partner with you and run launches for their new products or any deals that they’re offering.
+If your email list becomes large enough, you can get companies to partner with you and run launches for their new products or any deals they’re offering.
 This is a little more work, and many affiliate sites never get large enough to make this work, but it can be done if you build up a sizeable audience.

-1.4.2 You can run your own product launches
+1.4.2 You can run your product launches

 Want to add another income stream to your affiliate site?